justinshane13/social-frontend-t/README.md

 # Social

-An application to share ideas about exercise with others.
-Users can also use an exercise generator in the application.
+An application to share and read ideas about exercise with others.
+Users can also use an exercise generator within the application.

 ## Features